Current as of 3rd August 2020 – NZ is at Alert Level 1

 - Mātauranga Māori (including support for regional Kapa Haka competitions & 2021 festival)

 - Pasifika (including support for Pasifika festivals throughout NZ)

-Read the full designation of funds and detail on each part of the above, visit the MCH.govt.nz website.
-Keep checking their page for further initiatives in the coming days.
+To read the full designation of funds and detail on each part of the above, visit the MCH.govt.nz website.
+Keep checking their page for further initiatives.

 Keep New Zealand Working

 Government announced new employment service initiatives, including a Keep New Zealand Working online recruitment tool that connects job seekers directly to the employer, and 35 new employment centres around the country.
 You can register online here.

 3rd August 2020: CNZ opened the 1st opportunities of its 12-month plan for funding.